ethanrich/plugin-neuropraxConvert/README.md

 # tool-neuropraxpy
 This is a CLI (command line interface) tool to read binary files from NEURO PRAX (.EEG/.EE_ files) and parse them into Python dictionaries.
 Python wraps a module of MATLAB scripts for converting the binary files to .mat format.
 The hard work was done for me.
 Functionality is currently limited to Windows.
 If there is a bug, please raise an Issue.

 Note: the repository is ~2.14 GB in size.
 Please give it time to clone/download and extract.
-You're downloading all the Octave libraries without actually installing it.
+The tool includes all the libraries Octave uses without actually installing Octave.

 Please follow the instructions below.